KnightNight101/UoR_APP/Draft_2/USER_STORIES.md

 ## Overview

-This document provides comprehensive user stories and requirements for the Draft_2 Project Management Platform, a full-stack web application built with Flask backend and React frontend.
+This document provides comprehensive user stories and requirements for the Draft_2 Project Management Platform, a local desktop application built with a Flask backend and QML (PySide6/PyQt) frontend.
 The platform serves different user roles with various features for project management, task tracking, and team collaboration.

 ---